Does your homeowners insurance go up after a claim?

 Having a homeowners insurance policy offers peace of mind.
-If your house gets damaged or destroyed, your insurance company promises to reimburse you for the cost of repairs.
-But you might be wondering does your homeowners insurance cost go up after a claim.
-In this article, we will explain if your homeowners insurance premium increases after a claim, and if so, how long the rate hike lasts.
+If your house sustains damage or is destroyed by a covered peril, your insurance company is prepared to reimburse you for the cost of repairs up to the limits of coverage you carry on your policy.
+Before you file your claim, you might wonder how it affects your premium.
+Bankrate investigates whether your homeowners insurance premium increases after a claim, and if so, how long the rate hike lasts.

 How much does your homeowners insurance increase after a claim?